quendl/glup/README.md

 ```
 "<Test> Success.
 Authenticated"
 ```
-If the token is invlaid, it returns `401` status with following response body.
+If the token is invalid, it returns `401` status with following response body.

 ```
   {